 Assign the Azure AD test user

-In the applications list, type and select SAP Cloud for Customer.
+In the applications list, select SAP Cloud for Customer.

 Create SAP Cloud for Customer test user

 To enable Azure AD users to sign in to SAP Cloud for Customer, they must be provisioned into SAP Cloud for Customer.
 In SAP Cloud for Customer, provisioning is a manual task.

 To provision a user account, perform the following steps: